Shortcuts to adiabaticity with a quantum control field

 Figure \ref{fig:4} visualizes the central result of this work.
-It displays the infidelity and purity at $t_f\approx 10g/\epsilon$ and as a function of $x_0$ (in units of $g$) and of $\omega_c/x_0$.
-We emphasize that we choose a relatively short transfer time, $t_f\approx 10g/\epsilon$, where the infidelity still oscillates.
-The choice of $\epsilon=2g^2$ fixes the asymptotic value of the infidelity of the LZ transfer above 0.5.
-The dashed lines indicate the position of the two thresholds $\Delta_c^{(1)}$ and $\Delta_c^{(2)}$.
-As expected from the analysis of the spectrum in the adiabatic basis, the transfer is inefficient in regime (I) at $\Delta<\Delta_c^{(1)}$.
-In contrast, in regime (II), the infidelity drops to values below 0.05.
-The bright contours highlight the regions where it reaches below $10^{-3}$: This occurs in islands distributed along an optimal value of $\Delta$ as well as along a stripe at $\omega_c/x_0\lesssim 1$.
-Regime (III) is generally characterized by low fidelity.
-An exception is the stripe at $\omega_c/x_0\lesssim 1$, which stretches into this region.
-Here, $x_0\gg g$.
-For $\omega_c=0$, the effect of the spectator is simply to renormalize the minimal gap to $g'=g+ x_0\approx x_0$.
-As a consequence, even though in the absence of the coupling the sweep is in the diabatic regime ($\epsilon/g^2>1$), adding the field effectively yields $\epsilon/{g'}^2\ll 1$ and adiabaticity is re-established.
-The minimal infidelity, however, is reached for $\omega_c$ of the order of $x_0$, indicating that the quantum nature of the spectator is essential to achieve high transfer efficiencies.
-We note that the initial state of the spectator is not important: Choosing different initial values only affects the infidelity at $\omega_c=0$, while for $\omega_c>0$ the diagram is qualitatively the same.
+It displays the infidelity and purity as functions of $x_0/g$ and $\omega_c/x_0$ over a relatively small annealing window.
+The figure is obtained for sweep rates $\epsilon$ at which the LZ transfer's asymptotic infidelity exceeds 0.45.
+As expected from the analysis of the spectrum in the adiabatic basis, the transfer is inefficient in the regions corresponding to regimes (I) and (III).
+In contrast, in regime (II) the infidelity falls below 0.05, with dark blue regions signifying values below $10^{-3}$.
+The latter occur along a stripe at $\omega_c/x_0\lesssim 1$ and in islands distributed along an optimal value of $\Delta_0$.
+Their size shows that the efficiency is robust against fluctuations of 10\% of the parameter values \cite{SMref}.
+The behavior at the stripe is somehow trivial: Here, the effect of the spectator is simply to renormalize the minimal gap of the bare LZ model to $g'=g+ x_0\approx x_0$.
+Remarkably, the protocol works best at the optimal value of $\Delta_0$ when $\omega_c$ is of the order of $x_0$.
+In this regime, the qubit and spectator are in the ultra-strong coupling regime and become entangled during the evolution, indicating that the quantum nature of the spectator is essential to achieve high transfer efficiencies.
+Based on these insights, we denote by \textit{interference-assisted superadiabacity} (IAS) the high-fidelity transfer induced by the quantum field, emphasizing the role of quantum coherence and entanglement in this dynamics.